GhislainMitahi/conference_cap/README.md

 ## 📝 License

-This project is inspired to **Cindy Shin in Behance** template CC-Global-Summit
+This project is not licensed.